Health-Education-England/tis-trainee-forms/README.md

 ```

 ## Testing
-you can run the  Gradle `test` task can be used to run automated tests
+You can run the  Gradle `test` task can be used to run automated tests
 and produce coverage reports.
 ```shell
 gradlew test